LLNL/nfs-directory-source/doc/troubleshooting.md

 Typically, this occurs because the Sonar connector filled up ZooKeeper with too much crap--er, file offset data.

-1. Stop the directory source connector causing the CONNECTED logs (or stop all of them using `uninstall connectors -a` from `sonar-driver`)
+1. Stop the directory source connector causing the CONNECTED logs
 2. Purge the file offsets stored in ZooKeeper.
 ZooKeeper looks like a filesystem, and the ZooKeeper offsets for a directory source `/some/dir/source` are located in an identical ZooKeeper path `/some/dir/source`.
 Delete it using the `zookeeper-client` provided by `confluent`.